-During the UCONN 2000 program the need for research space was addressed by the construction of the new Marine Sciences building, as well as construction of a new facility for Project Oceanology.
+During the UCONN 2000 program the need for research space was addressed with the new Marine Sciences building, as well as construction of a new facility for Project Oceanology.
 With the repairs to the Branford House, the needs for administrative space were met when new infrastructure was installed.
 However, the remaining significant need is for undergraduate program space, currently housed in the WWII era former Coast Guard facilities.
-This project will support new or renovated undergraduate instructional and library space.
-The project is presently in the planning stage, with the selection of architects and engineers expected during FY09.
+This project will support new or renovated undergraduate co-curricular space as well as plan the demolition of certain of the Coast Guard R&D facilities.
+By the end of spring an architectural/engineering team will be placed under contract; assessment, programming and design will take approximately one year.
+A project to replace the existing roof and repair exterior masonry is presently in construction.